 You will need to complete a Trial Ride Form before racing, so why not print it off, fill out as much as you can and bring it along to the next Club Race.

 A: Club Membership and Renewals

 Annual membership starts from 1st January each year.
-Renewals are accepted after the AGM in December, with new memberships obtained after 1st October remaining valid through the following year.
+Renewals are accepted from the 1st October, with new memberships obtained after 1st October remaining valid through the following calendar year.
 Note that insurance covers only financial members, and that memberships are subject to minimum age limitations and the discretion of the club.

 Applications and renewals are done online through the AVCC Member Portal.
 (Select the "New Registration" option).
 Please read this guide for information on the process, and bring along a copy of the receipt email to the next club race.

 A: The annual membership fee for 2019 is $180 which includes racing and training insurance.
 Each race has a nomination fee, generally $20, to cover the cost of course marshals and event equipment hire.
 Transponder hire is $5 per day unless you can bring your own.

 There are minor cash prizes(!) for top places in each grade.

 Q: What is the insurance cover?